Aaron Aanonsen | Head Coach

 "We're thrilled to have Aaron join our staff," said Skip Noon.
 "He brings a wealth of experience to the department, not just as a basketball coach and recruiter, but as an administrator.
 I'm excited to have someone lead the men's basketball program who understands that his most important role is to build Christian leaders."

-Aanonsen and his wife, Brye, reside in Howards Grove with their three children: daughters Ambryn and Eden, and son Avrie.
+Aanonsen and his wife, Brye, reside in Jackson with their three children: daughters Ambryn and Eden, and son Avrie.